 The Mayo Clinic School of Health Sciences code for the TOEFL iBT is 5784.

 Educational transcripts from schools outside the U.S. must be translated (if they are not already in English) and evaluated for U.S. equivalence by an accredited credential evaluation service company prior to submission.
 Please refer to the National Association of Credential Evaluation Services for a list of qualified companies.
 The applicant pays for the examination and credential-evaluation services.

 How to apply

 - ARNP request form.
 Have the program coordinator at your institution complete the ARNP Clinical Request Form and submit it to the Mayo Clinic School of Health Sciences program coordinator.
 The request form will only be accepted from your institution.
-Forms will not be accepted from students.
+Request forms will not be accepted from students.
 Students are discouraged from reaching out to potential preceptors on their own.

 - Review and acceptance.
 The Mayo Clinic School of Health Sciences Education Committee reviews and approves the applications and works directly with the affiliated schools to place accepted students.

 Tuition is paid to your college or university.
 Mayo Clinic charges no additional fees for the clinical rotation.